A craniopharyngioma is usually a noncancerous (benign) tumor that develops at the base of the brain near the pituitary gland.

 Treatment

-The goal of the treatment is to relieve symptoms.
 Usually, surgery has been the main treatment for craniopharyngioma.
 However, radiation treatment instead of surgery or along with a smaller surgery may be the best choice for some people.

 In tumors that cannot be removed completely with surgery alone, radiation therapy is used.
-If the tumor has a classic appearance on CT scan, a biopsy may not be needed if treatment with radiation alone is planned.
+If the tumor has a classic appearance on a CT scan, a biopsy may not be needed if treatment with radiation alone is planned.
 In some people, a shunt may be placed to treat the hydrocephalus.

 Stereotactic radiosurgery is performed at some medical centers.